-Give aspirin therapy promptly and continue in all patients with suspected ACS.
+Give full-dose aspirin therapy promptly and continue low-dose aspirin in all patients with suspected ACS.

-Administer a thrombolytic agent as an alternative to primary percutaneous interventions in suitable candidates with STEMI.
+Administer a thrombolytic agent as an alternative to primary PCI in suitable candidates with STEMI.

-Give anticoagulant therapy with unfractionated heparin, low-molecular-weight heparin or bivalirudin, to moderate- and high-risk patients with ACS.
+Give anticoagulant therapy with unfractionated heparin, LMWH, or bivalirudin to moderate- and high-risk patients with ACS.

 Administer clopidogrel or a newer P2Y12 receptor inhibitor in selected patients with ACS.

-Consider administering glycoprotein IIb/IIIa antagonists in addition to aspirin and an anticoagulant in patients with high-risk NSTEMI, as adjunctive therapy in patients with STEMI undergoing primary percutaneous intervention, or as an alternative to P2Y12 receptor inhibitors.
+Consider administering glycoprotein IIb/IIIa antagonists in addition to aspirin and an anticoagulant as adjunctive therapy in patients undergoing primary percutaneous intervention, or as an alternative to P2Y12 receptor inhibitors.

-Administer β-blockers early to patients with suspected ACS unless there are significant contraindications; give a nonselective β-blocker to patients with left ventricular dysfunction after an MI.
+Administer β-blockers early to patients with suspected ACS unless there are significant contraindications; give a nonselective β-blocker to patients with LV dysfunction after an MI.

-Administer nitroglycerin to with ACS with ongoing chest discomfort.
+Administer nitroglycerin to patients with ACS with ongoing chest discomfort.

 Administer an ACE inhibitor early in the course of ACS.

-Prescribe high-potency HMG-CoA reductase inhibitors (statins) in patients with ACS and continue after hospitalization, with goal LDL<100 mg/dL.
+Prescribe high-potency HMG-CoA reductase inhibitors (statins) in patients with ACS and continue after hospitalization.

 Strongly advise all tobacco users who have had an acute coronary event to quit smoking.